This is the very best gluten-free banana bread recipe I’ve tried, and I’ve worked hard to get it as close to my version of perfection as I can.

 - 4 oz (125g) coconut sugar

 - 3 medium eggs

 - 3 large bananas (the riper, the better)

-- 7 1/2 ox (225g) of your favorite gluten-free flour blend — I use Dove’s Farm or make my own blend but you can use a ready-mixed flour blend like GF Jules.
+- 7 1/2 oz (225g) of your favorite gluten-free flour blend -- I make my own blend but you can use a ready-mixed flour blend like GF Jules.

 - 1/2 tsp gluten-free baking powder